Bitcoin-LE/bitcoinle-core/doc/zmq.md

 ## Remarks

-From the perspective of bitcoinled, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+From the perspective of bitcoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
 Thus, there is no state introduced into bitcoinled directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.